GRV96/syspathmodif/README.md

 `SysPathBundle` can be used as a context manager.
 In that case, the instance is cleared at the `with` block's end.

-Function `sm_contains` takes a module's or package's name (`str`) as an argument.
-It indicates whether dictionary `sys.modules` contains the module or package.
+Function `sm_contains` takes a module's name (`str`) as an argument.
+It indicates whether dictionary `sys.modules` contains the module.

 For more information, consult the documentation and the demos in the source code repository.

 ### Imports and `sys.path`

-It is possible to import a module or package if list `sys.path` contains the path to its parent directory.
-Therefore, you can make a module or package importable by adding its parent path to `sys.path`.
+It is possible to import a module if list `sys.path` contains the path to its parent directory.
+Therefore, you can make a module importable by adding its parent path to `sys.path`.

 ### Imports and `sys.modules`

-Dictionary `sys.modules` maps module and package names (`str`) to the corresponding module or package.
-The import system uses it as a cache; any module or package imported for the first time is stored in it.
-Since the import system looks for the requested modules and packages in `sys.modules` first, the modules and packages that it contains can be imported everywhere with no modifications to `sys.path`.
+Dictionary `sys.modules` maps module names (`str`) to the corresponding module.
+The import system uses it as a cache; any module imported for the first time is stored in it.
+Since the import system looks for the requested modules in `sys.modules` first, the modules that it contains can be imported everywhere with no modifications to `sys.path`.

-Knowing this, you can use function `sm_contains` to determine if a module or package is already importable.
-If `sm_contains` returns `True`, modifiying `sys.path` is not required to import the given module or package.
+Knowing this, you can use function `sm_contains` to determine if a module is already importable.
+If `sm_contains` returns `True`, modifiying `sys.path` is not required to import the given module.

 ### Dependencies